Evolution of FBI Intelligence

 The Directorate of Intelligence was established in February 2005 as a dedicated national intelligence workforce within the FBI—a service within a service.
 The central mission of the FBI’s Intelligence Program is to optimally position the Bureau to meet current and emerging national security and criminal threats.
 The Bureau does this in cooperation with its fellow intelligence organizations.

 In June 2005, the president directed the attorney general to create a “National Security Service” within the FBI, as recommended by the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction (WMD Commission).

 The attorney general implemented the president’s directive in September 2005 by creating the FBI’s National Security Branch (NSB), which combines the missions, capabilities, and resources of the Counterterrorism and Counterintelligence divisions and the Directorate of Intelligence under the leadership of a senior FBI official.
-In July 2006, the newly created FBI Weapons of Mass Destruction Directorate (WMDD) also became part of the NSB.
-The NSB oversees the national security operations of these four components and is accountable for the national security functions carried out by other FBI divisions.
+In July 2006, the newly-created FBI Weapons of Mass Destruction Directorate (WMDD) also became part of the NSB.
+The branch oversees the national security operations of these four components and is accountable for the national security functions carried out by other FBI divisions.